 The battery restraint system must function so that the operator restraint system can operate correctly.
-Operation of the battery restraint system requires that the maximum movement allowed for the battery is 13 mm (0.5 in.) in any horizontal direction.
+Operation of the battery restraint system without rollers requires that the maximum movement allowed for the battery is 13 mm (0.50 in.) in any horizontal direction.
+For lift trucks with the roller option, the maximum movement allowed for the battery is 2 mm (0.039 in.) in any horizontal direction.
 This will reduce the risk of operator injury in a truck tipover.
-An adjustable front battery spacer plate prevents the front-to-back movement of the battery.
 Batteries for this series of lift trucks must all have the same length dimension to just fit the battery compartment width.
 For correct battery sizes, see the Battery Specifications in the back of this manual.